jhpyle/docassemble/_docs/config.md

 looks like this:

 {% highlight python %}
+import os, site
 import docassemble.webapp.config
-docassemble.webapp.config.load(filename="/etc/docassemble/config.yml")
+docassemble.webapp.config.load(filename="/usr/share/docassemble/config.yml")
+os.environ["PYTHONUSERBASE"] = docassemble.webapp.config.daconfig.get('packages', "/usr/share/docassemble/local")
+os.environ["XDG_CACHE_HOME"] = docassemble.webapp.config.daconfig.get('packagecache', "/usr/share/docassemble/cache")
+site.addusersitepackages("")
 from docassemble.webapp.server import app as application
 {% endhighlight %}

-The first two lines load the **docassemble** configuration, and the third imports the [Flask] application server.
-The configuration is stored in a [YAML] file, which by default is located in `/etc/docassemble/config.yaml`.
+The second and third lines load the **docassemble** configuration, and the last line imports the [Flask] application server.
+The configuration is stored in a [YAML] file, which by default is located in `/usr/share/docassemble/config.yaml`.
 If you wish, you can edit the WSGI file and tell it to load the configuration from a file in a different location.
 You might want to do this if you have multiple virtual hosts, each running a different WSGI application on a single server.

 The configuration file needs to be readable and writable by the web server, but should not be readable by other users of the system